mgschwan/VRWorkout/README.md

 * Lower part: Medium
 * High: Easy

+__Freeplay mode__

+To play along your own songs just play them on your own device (smartphone, sound system, smart speaker) and drum in the beats on the blue drum.
+Once you are satisfied with the beat start one of the Freeplay modes.
+They will only play the soundeffects and emit the cues according to the beat you have set.

 ## Development

 This is my first VR and my first Godot game, so the code may be a bit messy.